ps-aux/deployers/README.md

 ## TODO

 ### Features
-- deploy version based on one from another env - default version retrieval but also customizeable via code
 - flag for app restart after config deployment
 - improved logging (with professional logger lib)
 - user friendly and clean error handling